Jun 2, 2025

 Discover how digital twins help the hospitality and tourism sectors manage and reduce water and energy consumption, improving sustainability and reducing unnecessary costs.

-In the hospitality and tourism sectors, the consumption of resources such as energy and water represents one of the main points of inefficiency that generates significant economic overruns.
-The use of HVAC systems (ventilation, air conditioning, and heating) for prolonged periods leads to high energy costs that need to be optimized.
-Particularly in the hotel sector, this consumption is not always under direct control as guest comfort must be guaranteed.
-However, inadequate management of these resources can represent between the 14% and 25% of a hotel's operating costs.
+In the hospitality and tourism sectors, the consumption of resources such as energy and water represents one of the main inefficiencies that generate significant economic overheads.
+The use of HVAC systems (ventilation, air conditioning, and heating) over extended periods leads to high energy expenditure that must be optimised.
+Particularly in the hotel sector, this consumption is not always directly controlled, as guest comfort must be guaranteed.
+However, inadequate management of these resources can represent between 14% and 25% of a hotel's operating costs.

-This data warns of the need to implement measures to control and optimize resource consumption without sacrificing guest comfort.
-The adoption of efficient technologies, along with sustainable practices, not only contributes to environmental conservation but also generates significant savings and improves the establishment's competitiveness.
+These figures highlight the need to implement measures to monitor and optimise resource consumption without compromising guest comfort.
+The adoption of efficient technologies, along with sustainable practices, not only contributes to environmental conservation but also generates significant savings and enhances the competitiveness of the establishment.

 The Importance of Reducing Resource Waste in Hospitality

-The excessive consumption of resources in the hotel sector not only negatively affects operating costs but also has significant repercussions on the environment and customer perception.
-Additionally, according to ROIBack, a guest can consume between 300 and 1,200 liters of water a day, which implies intensive use of water and energy resources, as well as higher CO2 production associated with water treatment and heating.
+Excessive resources consumption in the hotel sector not only negatively affects operating costs but also has significant repercussions on the environment and customer perception.
+Additionally, according to ROIBack, a guest can consume between 300 and 1,200 liters of water a day, implying intensive use of water and energy resources, as well as increased CO2 emissions associated with the treatment and heating of water.

 1- Economic Impact:

-By reducing energy and water expenditure, hotels can significantly decrease their operating costs, leading to a higher margin of profit.
+By reducing energy and water expenditure, hotels can significantly decrease operating costs, leading to higher profit margins.
 This aspect is particularly relevant if we consider that energy consumption can account for up to 25% of total costs in the hotel sector.

 2- Environmental Impact:

-Environmental legislation requires the hospitality sector to adopt environmental management systems (EMS).
-This is because the hospitality-tourism sector is responsible for a significant portion of greenhouse gas emissions and global water consumption.
-Adopting sustainable practices contributes to reducing the carbon footprint and promotes the responsible use of water resources, aligning with global efforts to combat climate change.
+Environmental legislation requires the hospitality sector to adopt Environmental Management Systems (EMS).
+This is because the hospitality and tourism industry is responsible for a significant share of global greenhouse gas emissions and water consumption.
+Adopting sustainable practices reduces the carbon footprint and promotes the responsible use of water resources, aligning with global efforts to combat climate change.

-The United Nations 2030 Agenda has established 17 sustainable development goals aimed at taking more sustainable actions.
-Among these SDGs, we have identified some that are directly related to hotel operations.
-These include:
+The United Nations 2030 Agenda has established 17 Sustainable Development Goals to promote more sustainable actions.
+Several of these are directly related to hotel operations, including:

 SDG 6 (clean water and sanitation): encourages efficient water use and pollution control.

-SDG 7 (affordable and clean energy): promotes investments in sustainable energy sources to mitigate the effects of climate change.
+SDG 7 (affordable and clean energy): promotes investments in sustainable energy sources to mitigate climate change effects.

-SDG 12 (responsible consumption and production): aims to reduce food waste and minimize waste.
+SDG 12 (responsible consumption and production): aims to reduce food waste and minimize waste generation.

-SDG 13 (climate action): advocates for renewable energy sources to strengthen resilience and reduce vulnerability to climate risks.
+SDG 13 (climate action): supports renewable energy sources to strengthen resilience and reduce vulnerability to climate risks.

-Integrating these goals into business strategy enhances reputation among increasingly aware consumers regarding sustainable practices.
-Complying with the SDGs allows for acquiring certifications that provide credibility and recognition on a global scale, facilitates access to sustainable financing, and positions the establishment as a leader in sustainability and resilience.
+Integrating these objectives into business strategy enhances reputation among increasingly sustainability-conscious consumers.
+Meeting the SDGs enables establishments to obtain certifications that provide credibility and global recognition, facilitate access to sustainable financing, and position them as leaders in sustainability and resilience.

 4- Regulatory Compliance:

-Regulations regarding sustainability and energy efficiency are becoming increasingly stringent in the hotel sector.
-Complying with standards like ISO 14001:2015, which outlines the requirements for an effective environmental management system; or ISO 14046:2014 which defines the framework for efficient water resource management, is not only a matter of environmental responsibility but also a legal necessity to avoid economic and reputational risks.
+Regulations on sustainability and energy efficiency are becoming increasingly stringent in the hotel sector.
+Compliance with standards such as ISO 14001:2015, which sets requirements for an effective environmental management system, or ISO 14046:2014 which defines the framework for efficient water resource management, is not only a matter of environmental responsibility but also a legal necessity to avoid economic and reputational risks.

-Noncompliance with existing environmental regulations can result in significant fines or penalties, loss of licenses, and even temporary or permanent closure of establishments in the most severe cases.
-Therefore, proper monitoring of compliance with environmental management standards helps ensure such compliance and minimize these risks.
+Non-compliance with current environmental regulations may result in significant fines or penalties, loss of licences, and even temporary or permanent closure of establishments in the most severe cases.
+Proper monitoring of environmental management standards helps guarantee compliance and minimise these risks.

 How to Measure Resource Consumption:

-Advanced tools such as smart meters, sensors, and digital devices allow establishments to monitor and track essential resource consumption such as energy, water, or food.
-Some of these systems that can assist us in this monitoring are:
+Advanced tools such as smart meters, sensors, and digital devices allow establishments to monitor and track the consumption of essential resources such as energy, water, or food.
+Some of the systems that support this monitoring include:

 1- Energy Consumption Monitoring: